jsal13/mlops_toys/toys/databases/trino/README.md

 ## Description

+[Trino](https://trino.io/) is a query engine.
+We can query databases (like postgres) and a [variety of other things](https://trino.io/docs/current/connector.html).

-Trino is a query engine that is made for taking data from different sources and joining all of that together.  _While it is not technically a DB, I group it in with the DBs for simplicity._
+(_While it is not technically a DB, I group it in with the DBs for simplicity._)

 ## Quickstart